 Asset Class Target Allocation Geometric Real Rate of Return

-Equity 50% 5.50%
+Equity 50% 6.09%

-Fixed income 30% 3.83%
+Credit 20% 5.36%

+Interest rate sensitive bonds 10% 1.62%

 Real estate 20% 5.85%

 Total 100%

-Discount Rate - At June 30, 2018, the discount rate used to measure the ASRS total pension/OPEB liability was 7.5 percent, which was a decrease of 0.5 from the discount rate used as of June 30, 2017.
+Discount Rate - The discount rate used to measure the ASRS total pension/OPEB liability was 7.5 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating employers will be made based on the actuarially determined rates based on the ASRS Board's funding policy, which establishes the contractually required rate under Arizona statute.
 Based on those assumptions, the plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension/OPEB liability.

-TOWN OF DUNCAN, ARIZONA Notes to Financial Statements June 30, 2019
+TOWN OF DUNCAN, ARIZONA Notes to Financial Statements June 30, 2020